kubeckaj/JKCS.py-Manual/docs/source/JKCS1_prepare.rst

       JKCS3_run -p XTB -m “--opt --gfn 1” SYS_2sa_*am
       JKCS4_collect XTB SYS_2sa_1am

-   if you want to peform specific command (or sequence of commands) in each subfolder, use:
+   if you want to perform a specific command (or sequence of commands) in each subfolder, use:

    .. code::